Direct Client-to-Client: DCC Server

 This extension to normal DCC SEND and CHAT was introduced by the IRC client mIRC.
 DCC Server has moderate support, but is not standard on all clients (see Comparison of Internet Relay Chat clients).

 It allows the initiation of a DCC connection by IP address, without the need of an IRC server.
 This is accomplished by the receiving client acting as a server (hence the name) listening (usually on port 59) for a handshake from the sender.

 For a CHAT, the initiator sends 1000 initiator nick.
 The target then replies with, 1000 target nick, and the rest proceeds according to standard DCC CHAT protocol.

 For a SEND, the initiator sends 1200 initiator nick filesize filename.
 The target replies with, 1210 target nick resume position, where resume position is the offset in the file from which to start.
 From here the transfer proceeds as a normal DCC SEND.

 DCC Server also supports mIRC-style file servers and DCC GET.

+DCC Relay

+DCC relay is a script to forward a DCC transfer to another user.
+The user will configure the DCC relay script to a user with a nick and server in a dialog.
+Then, once the nick and server are configured, the user can then request a file from an XDCC bot with the file transfer being forwarded to the other user.
+This method can be used by XDCC channels to fill their XDCC bots from other XDCC channels.